YogliB/zed-rules/commands/pr-new.md

-# New PR Command
+# New Draft PR Command

 ## Description

-Create a pull request from the current Git branch using the GitHub CLI, following team conventions and ensuring commits comply with the Conventional Commit format.
+Create a draft pull request from the current Git branch using the GitHub CLI, following team conventions and ensuring commits comply with the Conventional Commit format.

 ## Trigger